Natural Multiple Sclerosis Treatment Book

 A number of movement disorders can imitate epilepsy.
 Paroxysmal choreoathetosis or dystonia, both kinesogenic and non-kinesogenic forms 72 , are movement abnormalities with striking posturing or chorea that are precipitated by sudden movement, surprise or startle, stress or rapid movement.
 Some forms are aggravated by alcohol, caffeine and fatigue.
 Whereas these may be unilateral and consciousness is preserved during the attacks, the episodes may be mistaken for focal motor seizures.
 Thus the description of hemi-tonic seizures with preserved consciousness should raise the possibility of a paroxysmal dyskinesia and similar symptoms might be secondary to demyelinating disease, or other primary cerebral pathologies.
 So-called tonic seizures of multiple sclerosis may be unilateral or bilateral, and are sometimes precipitated by movement.
 Occasionally these entail what is interpreted as clonic movements, particularly as the attacks resolve 73 .
 Inability to speak during the episode may be...

-You can safely download your risk free copy of Proven MS Treatment By Dr Gary from the special discount link below.
+You can safely download your risk free copy of Reverse MS Now from the special discount link below.